Implicit Regularization and Convergence for Weight Normalization: Beyond Linear Regression

 \end{assumption} Let $ P^\perp= (I-P)$.
 Assumption \ref{asmp:ld} is equivalent to the fact that the gradient of $L$ lives in the low-dimensional space given by the span of $P$, $\nabla L(x) \in span(P)$.
 This implies This means that the objective only depends on the projection of $x$ into the span of $P$.
 To use the orthogonal projection in what follows, define $x^{\parallel} = P x$ and $x^{\perp} = P^\perp x$.
 For the undetermined linear regression, $P=A^\dagger A$ where $A^\dagger$ is the pseudo-inverse of the matrix $A$. \begin{theorem}[WN flow Invariance for General Loss] Consider the loss function in \eqref{eq:main} with Assumption \ref{asmp:ld}.
 The WN method transforms the loss function to $ h(g,w) = L \left(g_t\frac{w_t}{\|w_t\|}\right)$.
 The WN gradient flow from Algorithm \ref{alg:wn} with initial condition $(w_0,g_0)$, started from $w_0$ with not necessarily unit norm, has the invariant

-\end{theorem} The proof of the above theorem is a simple extension of the proof of Lemma\ref{lemma:wperp} with $A^\top r_t=\nabla L \left(g_t\frac{w_t}{\|w_t\|}\right)$.
+\end{theorem} The proof of the above theorem is a simple extension of the proof in Part I of Lemma \ref{lemma:wperp} with $A^\top r_t=\nabla L \left(g_t\frac{w_t}{\|w_t\|}\right)$.
 This result suggests that the reason for the invariance is that the original objective function before reparametrization only depends on a smaller dimensional space.